Training for puppies and their families! Puppy Kindergarten, Puppy Socials and private lessons

 CLASSES, EVENTS & NEWS

 Weather Alert/Class Cancellations!

 We will be closed on the following dates:

 All weather-related class cancellations will be announced on our voicemail system two hours before classes are scheduled to begin.
 Please call 401-714-5652 for the latest updates.

-Our classes are an Open Enrollment format so that you can start Puppy Kindergarten or Basic Manners classes at any time!
+Our beginner classes are an Open Enrollment format so that you can start Puppy Kindergarten or Basic Manners classes at any time!
 Just take the Orientation first and then jump right into classes!
 No waiting for a new class to "start"!

 Pooch Pawsitive provides dog training and behavior counseling for dogs of all ages.
 Whether you have a new puppy at home, are integrating a new rescue dog into the family, want to fine tune your dog's training, or have behavior problems that you want to change, you've come to the right place!